Piano Guild Awards

-Congratulations to RSM’s students that participated in the 2020 Howard County Chapter of Piano Guild.
-Our students received Superior Plus, Superior, Superior Minus and Excellent Plus ratings:
+Congratulations to RSM’s students that participated in the 2023 Howard County Chapter of Piano Guild.
+Our students received Special Plaques, Superior Plus, Superior and Superior Minus ratings:

 Congratulations to the following students that received special plaques this year:

 - Founder’s Plaque: Samuel Choi

 MTNA Studio Festival Awards